thinkjs/www.thinkjs.org/view/en/doc/2.1/create_project.md

 thinkjs new project_path; #project_path is the path you want store your project
 ```

-If you want to use ES6 features in your development process, you may want to create the ES6 mode project by following command:
+If you want to use ES6 features in the development, you may want to create the ES6 mode project by use following command:

 ```sh
 thinkjs new project_path --es; #project_path is the path you want store your project
 ```

-If terminal returns output like following, it means you create project success:
+If the output is like the following, that means you have created the project successfully:

 ```text
   create : demo/